 Think of the identification system as a treasure hunt.
 In order to recognize manufacturers a bit of research and digging may be necessary.

 Made In Occupied Japan

-Japans collectible industry began producing porcelain, ceramics, pottery and china as they sought to rebuild their wartime economy.
-Goods produced during this time were marked “Make in Occupied Japan” or simply, “Occupied Japan.”
+Japan’s collectible industry began producing porcelain, ceramics, pottery and china as they sought to rebuild their wartime economy.
+Goods produced during this era were marked “Make in Occupied Japan” or simply, “Occupied Japan.”

 Items shipped to the U.S. received this marking which today makes them extremely collectible.
-Without flipping teacups and saucers you might never know the history of the piece which appeared while rebuilding a nation after war.
+Without flipping them over you might never know the history of the piece which appeared while rebuilding a nation after war.